-In today's post I would like to tell you a little bit about Tudor City, an apartments complex located on a low cliff, which is east of Second Avenue between 40th and 43rd Streets and overlooks First Avenue.
-Before I continue with my post, I'd like to explain what the goal of this post is: share with you some brief and simple information of this location.
-You can probably find way more detailed facts on Wikipedia and other websites, explained with quite a complex English.
+In today’s post, I would like to tell you a little bit about Tudor City, an apartments complex located on a low cliff, which is east of Second Avenue between 40th and 43rd Streets and overlooks First Avenue.
+Before I continue with my post, I’d like to explain what the goal of this post is: share with you some brief and simple information about this location.
+You can probably find way more detailed facts on Wikipedia and other websites explained in quite complex English.
 Hence, I would simply like to share with you some key and hopefully interesting facts!

 1. First of all, there’s a giant neon “Tudor City” sign on East 42nd Street to indicate the presence of this residential community in New York City.

 2. This elevated neighborhood is only accessible via ramps and staircases, and that’s one of the reasons is very quiet and hidden.